bdelbosc/brewmon/README.md

 - [Mobile support is a bit limited](https://github.com/grafana/grafana/issues/8799)
 - Snapshot
   - does not include annotations
-  - can be exported as file using REST but the [import API does not exists](https://github.com/grafana/grafana/issues/10401).
+  - can be exported as file using the REST API but not from the UI
+  - can be imported to raintank.io but [not on another instance](https://github.com/grafana/grafana/issues/10401).

 ## Development